 7 Mental Signs of Stress

-Most conditions that may be symptoms of stress may also be caused by something else.
+Most conditions that may be symptoms of stress may also be due to some other health reason.

-For example you may have a health condition needing professional assessment and treatment.
+You may even have amedical condition needing professional assessment and treatment.

-If you're in any doubt as to the cause and likely meaning of your symptoms, it's wise to seek professional advice.
+If you're in any doubt as to the cause and likely meaning of your symptoms, it's wise to seek advice from a health practitioner.

 The first step in learning how to relieve stress is to monitor your own reactions to stress and track their effect on your health.